 We’ve all had the unpleasant experience of realizing something is missing.
 Whether it is an inexpensive pair of flip-flops or a brand new cell phone, locating something that is lost can be stressful.
 And Schlitterbahn New Braunfels is a BIG place.

 What if I lose an item?
 If you have lost something, the best place to go is the Guest Service desk closest to the place you think you misplaced it.
+If you’ve lost a mobile phone, check out this website and track your mobile.
 In New Braunfels these desks are the same as the locker areas, except at the main entrance.
 At the main entrance, we have a dedicated Guest Service desk inside the Fest Haus.
 During the day recovered items will be turned in there and it is your best first stop.
 If the item is not there, they will give you a Lost Item Report.
 “This information helps us reunite you with your item.
 So be specific and answer every question,” Sarah says, “And give it a little time, if you notice something missing after you rode a slide, it may take time to make its way to the Guest Service desk.”

 How do you collect lost items?
 Employees and guests are encouraged to take all recovered items to the Guest Service desk in that area.
 The item will remain there until the park closes.
 After the park closes in the evening, the managers collect all of the lost items at each Guest Service desk AND the Lost Item Reports then bring them to the super secret Lost and Found fortress.
 “Items are turned in throughout the day, employees pick up some things, managers do sweeps of the park after closing, and we even have a team that collects items specifically lost in the water,” Sarah said.
 “I don’t know who they are or where they look.
 But every morning there is new stuff.”